 Burneyville is a tiny town located in the state of Oklahoma.
 With a population of 815 people and just one neighborhood, Burneyville is the 252nd largest community in Oklahoma.

-Burneyville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Burneyville doesn't have a public transportation system that people use for their commute.

 The percentage of adults in Burneyville who are college-educated is close to the national average for all communities of 21.84%: 18.23% of the adults in Burneyville have a bachelor's degree or advanced degree.